run2bizdocs/docs/en-us/docs/4biz-helium/processes/tickets/use/reclassify-ticket.md

     for reclassification** field so that all the people involved in the process are registered, the updates regarding changes related to it.

 !!!
+Abstract "ATTENTION"

+    When reclassifying the ticket, the priority can be changed by changing the impact and urgency.

+!!!
 Abstract "RULE"